Added by Charles G O' Brien on December 19, 2019 at 7:30pm — No Comments

 The West, the American West, is the place in our souls where romance and reality meet head-on.
 Ironically it is also the place where reality and romance have always met head-on.
-Ever since “the West” was that…Continue
+Ever since “the West” was that ill-defined space on the map west of the White Mountains, west of the…Continue

 The film "Spotlight" was recently released, based on the true story of the Boston Globe’s investigation of the Boston Archdiocese’s willful coverup of child molestation and abuse.
 The reviews have been, like the movie itself, scattered.

 There is a moment in "Brooklyn" -- the recently released 1950s period semi-romance -- when one naive and worried young Irishwoman turns to a slightly less naive and worried young Irishwoman and asks her what America will be like.
-The response is heartfelt,…Continue
+The response is heartfelt, immediate, true and not quite true, all at once: "Like Ireland,…Continue

 RIP Maureen O'Hara

 Added by John W. Hurley on October 25, 2015 at 11:00am — No Comments

 No matter how good a cupcake is, when you are expecting a full dessert, it can be disappointing.

 Which was my reaction on seeing the award-winning (very) short film "Spiorad na Samhna -- Spirit of Samhain," advertised as exploring “the origins of Halloween in Ireland.”
 By…Continue